Skip to content

 How well your spending matches your stated values.

-Measure the alignment between your stated financial values and your actual monthly spending patterns.
-Instant result, no signup.
+Measure the alignment between your stated financial values and your actual monthly spending patterns — see where the two diverge.

 What this tool does